 If your pet’s microchip, tattoo or license is registered with a veterinary clinic or municipality, please contact them to make sure your information is up to date.

 4.)
-Visit BC SPCA shelters, animal control and veterinary clinics
+Visit BC SPCA Animal Centres, animal control and veterinary clinics

 Often shelters have several animals matching your pet’s description.
 Visit the shelter every 24 hours rather than calling.

 Check BC SPCA Animal Centres: Find out if your local BC SPCA takes in stray animals.
 All stray animals brought to BC SPCA shelters can be found online using our pet search.

 Check animal control (City Pounds): Visit your local city pound or call them to see if an animal matches your pet’s description.